meshtastic/firmware/docs/software/nrf52-TODO.md

 - DONE basic test of BLE
 - DONE get a debug 'serial' console working via the ICE passthrough feature
 - add a hard fault handler
-- switch to RadioLab? test it with current radio. https://github.com/jgromes/RadioLib
+- DONE switch to RadioLab? test it with current radio. https://github.com/jgromes/RadioLib
+- change rx95 to radiolib
+- track rxbad, rxgood, txgood
+- neg 7 error code from receive
 - at boot we are starting our message IDs at 1, rather we should start them at a random number. also, seed random based on timer. this could be the cause of our first message not seen bug
 - use SX126x::startReceiveDutyCycleAuto to save power by sleeping and briefly waking to check for preamble bits.
 Change xmit rules to have more preamble bits.
 - use "variants" to get all gpio bindings